Hooks Extension Framework#

 In summary, filters can be used when implementing application flow control that modifies the application’s behavior, navigation, or user interaction flow during runtime.

-You can review the Open edX Filters documentation for more information on How to use Open edX Filters in your project.
+You can review the Open edX Filters documentation for more information on creating filters and implement pipeline steps to use them in your project.
 This documentation includes a list of Filters and much more.

 Still Deciding Which to Use?#